Table Of Content

 How can you meet this end?
 Continue reading to learn about the best options that are available to get embarrassing pictures and unwanted photos off of Google Images and web search.

-What pictures should you remove from Google Images?
+What Pictures can be Removed from Google Images?

 You’ll want to audit your Google Images search results for any pictures that could be considered offensive or inappropriate by colleagues or employers.
 To do this, go to Google Images and perform a search for your full name, or ‘first name’ + ‘last name’, to see what populates image search results when your name is queried on Google.
 Look over all the photos on the Google Images Search Engine Results Page (SERP) for your name.
 You’ll want to pay particular attention to the top ranking images, since 5 to 10 these photos will show up on the first page of search results when your name is submitted on Google Search.